 The Metropolitan Utilities District (M.U.D.) is a public utility and proud to be customer-owned.

 Our mission is to provide safe, reliable, and cost-effective natural gas and water services to our community.
 We serve natural gas to more than 237,000 customers and safe drinking water to more than 222,000 customers in Omaha, Bennington, Fort Calhoun, Springfield, Yutan and Bellevue.

-At M.U.D., we believe our most important asset is our employees.
-Our organization includes more than 800 dedicated employees.
+At M.U.D., we believe our most important asset is our more than 800 dedicated employees.
 We provide opportunities to develop and strengthen skills and knowledge while using the latest technologies.
 We employ individuals with administrative, technical or professional experience and education.
 Our work covers a variety of disciplines from construction, engineering, customer service, accounting, information technology, marketing and more.

 We endeavor to make our website accessible to any and all users.
 If you would like to contact us regarding the accessibility of our website, e-mail us.